Total TimePrep/Total Time: 15 min.

 - Hot cooked pasta

-- Place the first six ingredients in a food processor; cover and pulse until chopped.
-Add the walnuts, lemon juice and peel; cover and process until blended.
+- Place the first 6 ingredients in a food processor; cover and pulse until chopped.
+Add the walnuts, lemon juice and zest; cover and process until blended.
 While processing, gradually add oil in a steady stream.

 - Serve desired amount of pesto with pasta.
 Transfer remaining pesto to ice cube trays.
 Cover and freeze up to 1 month.

 - To use frozen pesto: Thaw in the refrigerator for 3 hours.
 Serve with pasta.

 Nutrition Facts2 tablespoons: 177 calories, 18g fat (4g saturated fat), 8mg cholesterol, 205mg sodium, 1g carbohydrate (0 sugars, 1g fiber), 4g protein.

 I made this last summer when my basil plants were overloaded.
 It froze really well in half-pint freezer containers.
 Flavor is very good.

 Sep 8, 2011

 Easy to make and got five stars from the family

 I made extra, from an abundant basil harvest last summer, froze it in ice cube trays and was able to enjoy a quick, delicious meal for my family all winter long.
 Wonderful!!